 8. Put a tray underneath and wiggle that clutch cover open.

 You should now be able to wiggle the clutch cover open.
-Some drips of oil will come out, so catch those.
+Some drips of oil will come out, so catch those in the tray.

 There is a tab that fits behind the belt cover that might get stuck.
 The brake pedal will also get in the way.
 Wiggle the clutch cover and it’ll come out gently.

-9. WHEN REPLACING CLUTCH PACK ONLY: Insert 3mm threaded rods into exposed clutch.
+9. WHEN REPLACING WHOLE CLUTCH PACK ONLY: Insert 3mm threaded rods into exposed clutch.

 You don’t need to use the 3mm rods just yet if you’re just replacing the two top plates (the anti-judder pack).